 Overview > Day 1 > Day 2 > Day 3 > Day 4

-The trip was six years in the making after the pups and my first visit in 2015.
+The trip took six years after the pups and my first visit in 2015.
 Back then, two friends had invited me along on a similar traverse.
 But I wanted to spend some time with the late black lab during the shutdown of the North Cascades Highway.

 The popularity of this place has outgrown its size with the rise of social media.
 But now that the high season has ended, it was an ideal time to revisit before the snowfall.
 Best of all, the weather cooperated most of the time, with just a handful of people around.